claudioMontanari/ProgrammableCalculator/README.md

 The Programmable Calculator prompts the user a menu with the following commands:

 - i : Ask the user to insert a path to a file of commands
+- t : Let the user insert the instructions from the command line interface
 - d : Execute the program in debug mode - one instruction  at a time
 - r : Run the program up to 100 instructions
 - c : Continue to run the program for other 100 instructions